raspberrypilearning/av-e-card/en/step_3.md

 --- task ---

-Click the green flag to watch your video being displayed on the stage.
+Click the green flag to watch your video being displayed on the Stage.

 --- /task ---